 “Bread is Gold” is the result of the “refettorio” launched at Milan’s Expo in 2015.
 Top-notch recipes from famous international chefs creatively use discarded food.
-The caramelized bananas with balsamic drizzle from the book are delicious!
+The caramelized bananas with balsamic drizzle from the book (pictured above, recipe below) are delicious!

 High-profile chef Massimo Bottura has certainly arrived.
 His original restaurant Osteria Francescana in his home-town of Modena, Italy, has won numerous accolades and awards.
 In 2016, it was named No. 1 by The World’s 50 Best Restaurants and No. 2 in 2017.

 Now, Massimo wants to give back.
 His mission and consuming passion is to draw attention to the vast amount of food that is wasted world-wide.
 This when so many people in poor countries and affluent ones alike go hungry.

 His brainchild: A “refettorio” – a spacious dining hall in an abandoned theatre in a marginalized neighbourhood of Milan – where he and other famous chefs with helpers transformed food waste into delicious meals.
 Working with a Catholic charity, they served them to refugees and homeless people during Expo 2015.

 This story is beautifully told in a documentary called “Theater of Life.”
 The chefs’ recipes, accompanied by photos of them cooking in Milan, are documented in “Bread is Gold” printed on non-glossy paper in a soft-cover book.
 The recipes work.
 The book is one of my favourites of all time.